CIRS-Girona/Thematic2.5D/README.md

 # Baseline Model for Underwater Military Munitions (UWMM) Detection

 This project implements a baseline model for the detection of Under-Water Military Munitions (UWMM), replicating the methodology presented in the paper "Improved supervised classification of underwater military munitions using height features derived from optical imagery" by Gleason et al. (2015).
-This Python implementation is used to process and analyze different data modalities, including 2D imagery, 3D depth data, and a combined 2.5D representation, to evaluate their effectiveness in identifying Unexploded Ordnance (UXO) in underwater environments.
+This Python implementation is used to process and analyze different data modalities, including optical imagery (2D), geometric data (3D), and a combined 2.5D representation, to evaluate their effectiveness in identifying Unexploded Ordnance (UXO) in underwater environments.

 ## Purpose

 The primary objectives of this project are to:

 * Replicate the findings of Gleason et al. (2015) using Python-based tools.
-* Compare the performance of SVM models trained on 2D image data, 3D depth data, and combined texture and depth data (2.5D) for UWMM detection.
+* Compare the performance of SVM models trained on 2D-derived features (color, texture), 3D-derived features (curvature, rugosity), and combined optical and depth features (2.5D) for UWMM detection.
 * Establish a modular framework for building datasets, training classification models, and conducting inference for UWMM detection tasks.

 ## Key Features

 * **Dataset Generation:** Processes original image, depth, and mask data to create training patches.
-* **Multi-Modal Data Handling:** Supports the use of 2D imagery, 3D depth data, and combined 2.5D data for model training and evaluation.
+* **Multi-Modal Data Handling:** Supports the use of optical imagery and depth information for model training and evaluation.
 * **SVM Classification:** Implements SVM models for classifying potential UWMM based on extracted features.
 * **Trainable Models:** Provides functionality to train classification models on the generated dataset.
 * **Inference Pipeline:** Enables the application of trained models to new underwater imagery for UXO detection.